Cray-HPE/docs-csm/404-MGMT-NET-MLAG-CONFIG.md

 Create and setup high availability VLAN interfaces This should be done for all VLANS
+VLANs in the 2xxx and 3xxx range will be for CDU switches only **Cray Site Init (CSI) generates the IPs used by the system, below are samples only.**

 | VLAN | Switch1 IP | Switch2 IP	| Active Gateway |
 | --- | --- | ---| --- | --- | --- | --- |